 3.12.070 Corrections, cancellations and refunds; procedures

 In addition to any corrections, cancellations, or refunds ordered upon the granting of an exemption under Section 3.12.060, the commissioner may order any assessment levied under this chapter on any particular parcel of real property to be corrected, canceled, or refunded if such assessment was imposed in error and the nature of the error could not have been reasonably ascertained by the county or by the property owner prior to the action of the board on the report imposing the assessment.
 Application for correction, cancellation or refund under this section shall be made in writing to the clerk of the board within three months after that first date when the property owner reasonably could have known that the assessment was imposed in error.
-The decision of the commissioner under this section may be appealed to the board in accordance with the procedures of Chapter 2.88, except the provisions of subsection (B) of Section 2.88.050 shall not be applicable.
+The decision of the commissioner under this section shall be final.

 SECTION 16.
 Section 3.44.030 (Appeal) of Chapter 3.44 (Property Tax Administrative Fee) of the Napa County Code is hereby amended to read in full as follows: